-Spring 2018 marks the release of Centrone's debut solo album entitled New Moon where she performs electric and acoustic oud, buzuq, spoken word and voice, drums, percussion, piano and guitar, telling a story of trauma and war, love and sex, death and rebirth.
+Spring 2018 marks the release of Centrone's debut solo album entitled New Moon featuring all-original music and poetry.
+The album also features April on every instrument including the electric and acoustic oud, buzuq, voice, drums, percussion, piano and guitar.
+Now available on CDbaby and Spotify.

 Centrone's other projects include: drums/percussion w/ Ziad Rahbani Band and Orchestra (2013-2015); oud w/ Lubana Al-Quntar's 'From Syria with Love' - muwashahat, Syriac hymns and Syrian folk tunes (2016-present); oud + perc w/ Persian Music Ensemble (2016-present); drums w/ Maude Gun - Brooklyn-based feminist rock opera (2017-present); drums w/ Jane- all-femme rock band based in Brooklyn (2016-present); drums w/ IKLIL- Beirut-based all-female rock band (2014-2016); drums w/ Hat Lanshouf, Beirut-based original Arabic cabaret (2013-2015); drums w/ Secret Chiefs 3 (2010-2012); percussion w/ Bassam Saba Ensemble- Arabic classical + fusion (2006-present); New York Arabic Orchestra (2007-present); drums + perc w/ TnA- Beirut-based Syrian folk duo w/ Tammam Saeed (2014-2016), Eyvind Kang (2007); Christian Jarvi’s Absolute Ensemble w/ Marcel Khalife (2011); Nolan Gasser's World Concerto (East Oakland Bay Symphony).